By Lauren Nemeschansky M. S., Realtor & Accredited Home Staging Professional.

 For a complimentary copy of my new easy to follow 60 page book “Home Staging Fast & Easy” a $29.00 value, download it at www.HomeSearchSantaClarita.com/Home-Staging-Book/

-Learn to increase your home’s value and psychological appeal to potential buyers.
+Learn to increase your home’s value and psychological appeal to potential buyers, check out Perth Property Valuers for more usefull information on the subject.
 All contact information is confidential and will not be shared with anyone else (the book give-away is a limited time offer).

-1. The most important and least expensive improvement a home seller can make to his or her home before putting it up for sale is to “de-clutter” and open up air space.
+1. The most important and least expensive improvement a home seller can make to his or her home before putting it up for sale is to “de-clutter” and open up air space and to re estructure different areas, for example we have turned spaces to commercial areas where you can add a sanitary bin collection service and other essentials for your property.

 3. Remove extra pieces of furniture and accessories so that the room appears “larger” and more “spacious.”